Top 20 MBA HR Project Ideas and Topics for 2025

 Conduct annual gender pay audits |

-In the real world, several companies have adopted gender pay reforms as mentioned below.
+Several companies have adopted gender pay reforms, as mentioned below.

-This intermediate project is ideal for second-year students interested in HR Analytics and exploring strategic workforce planning.
-Predictive HR analytics is more than a trend — it's a revolutionary approach in HR that leverages data to forecast future workforce needs.
+This intermediate project is perfect for second-year students exploring HR Analytics and strategic workforce planning.
+The Concept of Human Resources is advancing with predictive HR analytics, transforming workforce forecasting.
+This revolutionary approach utilizes data to anticipate future staffing needs.

 The project’s objective is to understand the following.